material-components/material-components-web/docs/migrating-from-mdl.md

 ### Using CSS Custom Properties

-Some MDC-Web components include CSS custom properties as part of their interfaces.
+Some MDC Web components include CSS custom properties as part of their interfaces.
 An example of this is the `@material/layout-grid`, which exposes custom properties for modifying the default margin and gutter sizes:

 ```css